 Another factor that has contributed to poor electric vehicle sales is lagging information to the public.
 Most people prove familiar with “wall system” charging stations suitable for homes.
 But these require inconvenient overnight charging.

 Fortunately, fast chargers have cut that time down to one hour or less.
-This makes the proposition of an electric vehicle road trip along Queensland’s gorgeous coast all the more palatable.
+This rapid charging makes the proposition of an electric vehicle road trip along Queensland’s beautiful coast all the more palatable.
 It could also have a positive impact on local businesses.

-Instead of passing through, drivers would have time to spend whilst waiting for their vehicle to fully charge.
+Instead of passing through, drivers would have time to spend while waiting for their vehicle to charge fully.
 Over the long haul, this could infuse local economies with more foot traffic and a resurgence of pedestrians and activity.

 This study was based on an electricity plan that charges 23 cents per kilowatt-hour and a typical daily commute of 30 kilometres.